devowlio/wp-react-starter/README.md

 ## Make the boilerplate yours

-This boilerplate plugin allows you with a simple CLI command to make it yours. _Make it yours?!
+_Make it yours?!
 Sounds crazy._ Yes, it means it can automatically change the **constant names** (PHP), **namespace** prefix (PHP) and the language **`.pot`** filename.

-All the magic is done by the command `yarn generate`.
+All the magic is done by the module [create-wp-react-app](https://github.com/matzeeable/create-wp-react-app).
 It will ask you a few plugin details in the CLI prompt and fully automatically generates the files for you.
-When the generator is finished just have a look at the `index.php` file.
+When the generator is finished just have a look at the `index.php` file and all is setup for you.

 ## Available constants